 The Digitising Social Care Records Programme aims for all CQC-registered adult social care providers to have access to a Digital Social Care Record that can interoperate with a Local Shared Care Record.

-These records will play an essential role in joining up care across social care and the NHS, with real-time information being shared with authorised individuals across the health and care sector.
+These digital social care records will play an essential role in joining up care across social care and the NHS, with real-time information being shared with authorised individuals across the health and care sector.

-The digital transformation will free up time spent by care workers and managers on administrative tasks, whilst equipping them with the information they need to deliver care.
+The digital transformation will free up time care workers and managers spend on administrative tasks while equipping them with the information they need to deliver care.

 Digital Social Care (DSC) has been working in conjunction with NHS Digital, NHS Transformation Directorate (previously NHSX) and CASPA (The Care Software Providers Association), an independent association representing the views and interests of social care software providers, to support the digital journey of adult social care providers in England.